code-with-amitk/Code-examples/Operating_Systems/Linux/Access_Control/setuid/README.md

 ram@server$ vim /home/amit/test.txt
   Permissions denied
 ```
-  - *3.* How can all users be granted read permissions if they access file using `vim`. setuid of vim.
-This means this process `/usr/bin/vim` can be executed by other users using Permissions of Owner=amit.
+  - *3.* How can all users be granted read permissions if they access file using `vim`?
+    - setuid of vim.
+This means process `/usr/bin/vim` can be executed by other users using Permissions of Owner=amit.
 ```c
 # chmod u+s /usr/bin/vim
 ram@server$ vim /home/amit/test.txt